-- Kittens come to their new owners at 14-15weeks of age.
-They are neutered, socialised, litter trained, fully vaccinated, treated for fleas and worms, fully vet checked and with five free weeks of insurance.
+- Kittens come to their new owners at 13-14 weeks of age.
+They are socialised, litter trained, fully vaccinated, treated for fleas and worms, fully vet checked and with five free weeks of insurance.
 We neuter early to help prevent escapes and to prevent unscrupulous breeding.
 The latest research shows there is no detriment to a kitten once it is past 10-12 weeks.
-We do not support neutering at 8 weeks.

 - We are always happy to show people the cattery, kittens and parents.
 Obviously with the current times you must not be ill (or anyone in your household), you will be expected to gel your hands and wear a mask.
 Obviously this cannot occur during lockdown.

 - From us you will get a kitten that has been socialised and loved.
 We adhere to a breeding programme that is specifically for the breed and not the breeder.
 We work to preserve the Norwegian Forest Cat not our bank balance.
 It is very true to say that if you feed and breed your cats correctly you will never be a rich man!

 - Crossbreeds are not pedigree and should not be sold to you at this price.
 Be suspicious of any Norwegian Forest Cat being sold for under £500.
 Demand to see the pedigree of the sire and the queen.
 Do not accept foreign pedigree registrations.
 If they are registered here they will have a UK registration if they are not then avoid.